alexandrusocolov/LIME-for-medical-imaging/README.md

-# Modifying LIME for medical imaging
+# Modifying LIME for Neural Networks on Medical Imaging

 This project aims at explaining the decisions of the 141-layer CheXNet model developed by [Rajpurkar (2017)](https://stanfordmlgroup.github.io/projects/chexnet/).
 We modify the definition of neighbours in LIME for interpreting a deep neural network on chest X-Rays.